sunrivse/sunrivse/README.md

-my name is Asher, but you can also refer me as sunrivse.i may be mute but I need new friends I'm a boring person to int and sensitive
+I would like to introduce myself; my name is Asher.
+I prefer to be referred to as "Sunrise."

+Please find below my basic guidelines for engagement with others:

+1. Individuals under the age of 12 may wish to refrain from initiating contact, as I find interactions with younger individuals can be uncomfortable for me.

+The following acronyms represent my preferences regarding interaction:

+1. DNIUF - Do Not Interact Unless Friends
+2. DNI - Do Not Interact
+3. DND - Do Not Disturb
+4. AFD - Away From Devices
+5. OFFTAB - Not on Tab
+6. DNIUCF - Do Not Interact Unless Close Friends
+7. W2I - Whisper to Interact
+8. W2C - Whisper to Contact
+9. DNIUP - Do Not Interact Unless at a Party
+10. INT - Interact

+Please note that I tend to be sensitive and may appear reserved; as such, I may not engage in conversation as frequently.

+Thank you for understanding my communication preferences.

+Best regards,
+Asher (Sunrise)

 ![8a87dbec1da0e92f0ca9b6c3be832cd0](https://github.com/sunrivse/sunrivse/assets/167609620/a2266b44-1dc9-42dd-a79b-bb74be931024)

- basic dni

-under 12 dni. yah I don't like to be friends with kids cus I might get uncomf

- name tags you should know

-1. dniuf - do not interact unless friends
-2. dni  - do not interact
-3. DND - do not disturb
-4. afd - away from devices
-5. offtab - not on tab
-6. dniucf - do not interact unless close friend
-7. w2i - whisper to interact
-8. w2c - whisper to contact
-9. dniup - do not interact unless party
-10. int - interact

-I'm sensitive and always shy so I might be less talkative